Mindless emotional eating.

 Silk -Identify

-You may find that when you read the dictionary definition or browse the thesaurus it provides clarity confirming that, yes, that is in fact the feeling.
+You may find that the dictionary definition or browse the thesaurus clarifies how you feel.

 SILK – Listen

-Notice what hits you with, “yeah, that’s it.”
-The next step is to ask yourself “what will help me to feel taken care of by me?”
+Notice what hits you with, “Yeah, that’s it.”
+The next step is to ask yourself, “What can I do to help me to feel taken care of?”

-What will help me to move through the difficult part and get to the other side where growth resides?
+What will help you to move through the tricky part and get to the other side where growth resides?

 SILK – Kindness